-HEA 100 Principles of First Aid, CPR, and AED 1 semester credit
+HEA 100 Principles of First Aid, CPR, and AED

-This course introduces the students to essential skills and techniques in first aid, cardiopulmonary resuscitation (CPR), basic life support (BLS), automatic external defibrillator (AED) use protocol, and prevention of bloodborne and airborne pathogen transmission.
+This course introduces the students to essential skills and techniques in first aid, cardiopulmonary resuscitation (CPR). basic life support (BLS), automatic external defibrillator (AED) use protocol, and prevention of bloodborne and airborne pathogen transmission.
 Prerequisite(s): None.